 Visitors who travel to Norway’s Svalbard come here mostly for the experience of an Arctic nature that is at its most potent and rawest state.
 Apart from the craggy mountains and untouched glaciers, the islands are also home to a fantastic collection of wildlife such as walruses, seals, whales, polar foxes, reindeer, caribou, and polar bears.

 → Where to stay: Best hotels in Svalbard

 Read full blog post: Things to do in Svalbard

 The national capital of Norway and most populated of Norwegian cities, Oslo is a vibrant modern settlement boasting a laid-back atmosphere and confident attitude.
 Situated along the horseshoe-shaped Oslofjord shores, Oslo is a grand mix of green spaces, parks, and forests, and urban habitation in the ratio of two-to-one.

-If you think of what to do in Norway, the adventurous activities such as biking and hiking are your go to options.
-The 19th-century city center featuring lively restaurants, bars, and museums, and the Nobel Peace Center that stands in the former railway station in the city are a reminder of the rich cultural heritage of Oslo.
+If you think of what to do in Norway, adventurous activities such as biking and hiking are your go-to options.
+The 19th-century city center featuring lively restaurants, beautiful cafes, bars, and museums, and the Nobel Peace Center that stands in the former railway station in the city are a reminder of the rich cultural heritage of Oslo.